Raphael-Adona/raphael-adona.github.io/projects/RockPaperScissor.md

 labels:
   - Java
   - Adobe Photoshop
-summary: "A 2-D Rock Paper Scissor with a TWIST."
+summary: "A 2-D Rock Paper Scissor with a TWIST.
+I created this app with my college friends back in 2011.
+Not your typical Rock-Paper-Scissor"
 ---

 <img class="img-fluid" src="../img/Project1Body.png">